Medical Eye center History

 When Dr. Jocelyn J. (J.J.)
-Emmens, Medical Eye Center’s founding physician, left his active Eye, Ear, Nose, and Throat practice in Philadelphia for a new life out west, he could never have foreseen the legacy he was creating.
+Emmens, Medical Eye Center’s founding physician, left his active Eye, Ear, Nose, and Throat practice in Philadelphia for a new life out west; he could never have foreseen the legacy he was creating.

 Building a Strong Foundation

-Dr. Emmens established his new Rogue Valley office in 1911 and became renown for his skill as a surgeon and diagnostician.
+Dr. Emmens established his new Rogue Valley office in 1911 and became renowned for his skill as a surgeon and diagnostician.
 Joining with other area physicians in 1921, he helped found the Jackson County Medical Society, where he served on the three-member bylaws committee.
-In addition to his active professional life, Dr. Emmens participated in many civic affairs; he served as a member of the city council from 1916 to 1919 and was active in the Chamber of Commerce, leading the membership drive that brought the local organization to a metropolitan standing.
+In addition to his active professional life, Dr. Emmens participated in many civic affairs; he served as a member of the city council from 1916 to 1919 and was involved in the Chamber of Commerce, leading the membership drive that brought the local organization to a metropolitan standing.
 Dr. Emmens passed away in 1934.

 Taking Cataract Care to a New Level

 By 1968, Medical Eye Center was helmed by these two highly respected eye surgeons whose experience was soon respected worldwide.
 Drs.
 Weisel and Retzlaff were early pioneers in cataract removal and lens implantation whose work contributed to the approval of the intraocular lens by the FDA.
 In 1974, they also performed the first cataract extraction by phacoemulsification in Oregon.
 This process was the latest advancement in cataract removal at the time.
 It involved using an ultrasonic probe that vibrates 40,000 times per second and causes the cataract to disintegrate into tiny particles, which are then removed through a suction instrument.
 Until that time, patients were required to stay in the hospital for a few days, but phacoemulsification allowed smaller incisions and a shorter, safer, post-operative course.
 This was a considerable advance toward modern cataract surgery.